Reading time: | 15 min |

 export LRU_CACHE_CAPACITY=1024

 Transparent huge pages (THP) provide an alternative method of utilizing huge pages for virtual memory.
-Enabling THP may result in improved performance because it reduces the overhead of Translation Lookaside Buffer (TLB) lookups by using a larger virtual memory page size.
+Enabling THP might result in improved performance because it reduces the overhead of Translation Lookaside Buffer (TLB) lookups by using a larger virtual memory page size.

 To check if THP is available on your system, run: